HonorLock/moodle-plugin/README.md

 - Click the Save Changes Button.

 #### Enable Web Service REST Protocol
-- Go to Site administration > Server > Web Services > Manage Protocols ([moodleURL]/admin/settings.php?section=webserviceprotocols).
+- Go to Site administration > Server > Web Services > Manage Protocols (In Moodle 3.9 and Above this can be found in Site Adminstration > Plugins > Web Services > Manage Protocols)
 - Click the icon to Enable the REST protocol.
 - Click the Save Changes Button.

 #### Create the new web service in Moodle
-- Go to Site administration > Server > Web services > External services.
+- Go to Site administration > Server > Web services > External services (In Moodle 3.9 and Above this can be found in Site Adminstration > Plugins > Web Services > External services)
 - Click Add.
 - Fill in the required fields.
     - Name: Moodle API